Procurement for technical assistance operations

 Technical assistance operations are subject to a tendering procedure.
 Participation in the tender is open to all natural and legal persons.
 If the financing is exclusively provided by the European Commission, participation is restricted to natural and legal persons in the Member States of the European Union and partner countries from the region covered by the financial regulation.

 Depending on who is procuring the consultancy services, the procurement follows either the European Commission (EC) “Practical Guide to contract procedures for EC external actions” (EuropeAid cooperation office) or the EIB Guide to Procurement.
 When the EIB acts as Contracting Authority, the procurement follows the EC Practical Guide; when the selection and contracting of the consultant is delegated by the EIB to a promoter, the EIB Guide to Procurement applies, in which case national rules are normally followed provided that they are compliant with the rules and principles laid down in the EIB Guide to Procurement.
+The procurement of TA operations inside the EU is done in accordance with the European Council Directive 2004/18/EC.

-Technical Assistance Unit (TAU)
+Technical Assistance Unit

 98-100, Boulevard Konrad Adenauer